 For the most flavorful applesauce, it's best to use a blend of sweet, tart, and firm apples.
 Varieties like Golden Delicious, Fuji, McIntosh, Granny Smith, Honeycrisp, and Gala offer a great mix of sweetness, tang, and texture, giving you a perfectly balanced and smooth applesauce.

-If you tried this Instant Pot Applesauce Recipe, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Instant Pot Applesauce Recipe, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe